 Now that you have an idea of the top three clothes iron for under $50 on the market, which one should you buy?
 As the quality and performance among the three would not be too far apart, look into the details instead to help you with your buying decision.

-The Black & Decker D2030 would be the most expensive steam iron among the three models but it is also the only one that offers a digital display.
-The stainless steel soleplate is also a better choice if you have lots of thick and cotton materials to press.
+The Black & Decker D2030 would be the most popular steam iron among the three models but it is also the only one that offers a digital display.
+The stainless steel soleplate is also a good choice if you have lots of thick and cotton materials to press.

-The Panasonic NI-E650TR has the lowest wattage among them and wattage is one of the determinants of how fast an iron heats up and how hot it can get.
-However, few buyers have complaints about its heat generation thus far and you should consider this model if a nonstick soleplate and retractable cord is your preference.
+The Panasonic NI-E660SR has the lowest wattage among them and wattage is one of the determinants of how fast an iron heats up and how hot it can get.
+However, few buyers have complained about its heat generation thus far and you should consider this model if a retractable cord is your preference.

-The lightest of the three would be the T-Fal FV4476 Ultraglide Iron.
-It weighs 2.8 lbs compared to 3.2 lbs and 3.3 lbs for the Black & Decker and Panasonic iron respectively.
-A ceramic soleplate is also great in terms of glideability but if you want perfect creases on your shirts and pants, a stainless steel iron is still the preferred choice.
+The lightest of the three would be the Maytag M400 Speed Heat Iron.
+It weighs about 3 lbs compared to 3.2 lbs and 3.3 lbs for the Black & Decker and Panasonic iron respectively.
+The difference is slight but it may matter for those with weaker arms, especially when it gets hefty once filled with water.